This section provides guidelines for successful implementation and use of Tealeaf UI Capture.

 For more information about development goals during each of the stages, see UI Capture installation and implementation.

 When to deploy UI Capture during development

-IBM Tealeaf recommends deploying IBM Tealeaf UI Capture as early as possible in your development process.
+Tealeaf recommends deploying Tealeaf UI Capture as early as possible in your development process.

 In addition to curtailing the number of issues in a Production environment, UI Capture can be useful for debugging issues with the application development process itself.
 Your web application and UI Capture can work hand-in-hand to deliver a better overall result.